root-project/jsroot/docs/JSROOT.md

   <http://jsroot.gsi.de/dev/?file=../files/geom/rootgeom.root&item=simple1;1&opt=-bar1-bar2>

-Syntax uses '+' sign to show specified volume and '-' sign to hide specified volume.
+Syntax uses '+' sign to enable visibility flag of specified volume and '-' sign to disable visibility.
-One could use wildcard sign like '+TUBE1*'.
+One could use wildcard symbol like '+TUBE1*'.

-Or one could reuse ROOT macro, which normally invoked when display geometry in ROOT itself.
+Another way to configure visibility flags is usage of ROOT macros, used to display geometry in ROOT itself.
 Example of such macro can be found in root tutorials.
 Typically it looks like:

      {